FREE updates, newsletters and the L.A. BEER BLAST.

 Fried Leek Dumplings ($2.95) were really just crispy, golden crusted pancakes filled with minced leeks, glass noodles and more scrambled egg.

-Some other dishes that appealed to me included lamb noodle soup, wonton & noodles, fried beef w/caraway dumplings, Jing Dong Meat Pie (better known as beef roll), spicy lamb steak and braised pork intestines.
+Other dishes that appealed to me included lamb noodle soup, wonton & noodles, fried beef w/caraway dumplings, Jing Dong Meat Pie (better known as beef roll), spicy lamb steak and braised pork intestines.
 There will definitely be a return visit to delve deeper into the menu.

-8 Comments
+Blog Comments

 Josh,